StefanHubner/qrzlogger/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

+# WARNING

-WARNING: This software is beta and is really not working properly yet!
+This software is beta and is really not working properly yet!
 I'll remove this warning when it's done